 “The Ruins reads like Raymond Chandler remixed by James Lasdun: barbed aperçus and killer images flare across each page, even as unsettling elements moil below, in pursuit of more sinister ambitions.
 Every great noir tale is at some level a fantasia on the slipperiness of identity; Osman has written a great noir tale.”

-"An intriguing and beautifully-written tale of two brothers, filled with music and danger.
-But at its heart this is a novel about being restless and lonely; about how the inability to create something transient leads to a silent despair and the desire to be someone else."
+“The Ruins is an intriguing and beautifully-written tale of two brothers, filled with music and danger.
+But at its heart this is a novel about being restless and lonely; about how the inability to create something transient leads to a silent despair and the desire to be someone else.”